syedshazli/Leetcode-Practice/README.md

 # Leetcode-Practice
 Join me on my leetcode journey.
 Problems are based off the Neetcode 150.
 Will look to do more after interviews.
 Read more here: https://www.techinterviewhandbook.org/grind75?hours=10&weeks=11
 .
 Additionally, to enhance my Python skills, I will be completing tasks on CodeWars.
 Read more about CodeWars here: https://www.codewars.com/kata/515e271a311df0350d00000f/train/python
+* Side note: I will be on vacation from May 16th-June 1.
+Can't gurantee that I will be able to commit every day but I am definitley going to do a lot to prepare.

 Notes for specific problems: